enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-ii/if-else-in-lua-ii.md

 If the **condition is false**, the code inside the **else block is executed**, which prints "You are not an adult".

-In this way, we can use `if-else` statements in Lua to execute different blocks of code based on different conditions.
+In this way, we can use `if-then-else` statements in Lua to execute different blocks of code based on different conditions.

 ---
 ## Practice